-We take up the elements of the Event-B language by developing a somplified abacus system, in order to illustrate the modelling language, refinement, ordinary, anticipated and convergent events, witnesses, invariants and safety properties.
+We take up the elements of the Event-B language by developing a simplified abacus system, in order to illustrate the modelling language, refinement, ordinary, anticipated and convergent events, witnesses, invariants and safety properties.
 Other examples will be developed in the following chapters and will illustrate the modelling possibilities of Event-B.

-0.5.1.
+1.5.1.
 Playing with Event-B

 We are dealing with a simple example to illustrate the various elements we have already presented, but it is clear that the other chapters will be illustrations of the use of the Event-B language with the Rodin platform or the Atelier-B platform.
-In fact, we have an idea of a simple system for calculating the addition function, and this method is the one that the school teacher taught when the author was 6 years old and discovering numbers and calculations.
-Figure 7 shows the contexts and machines used to describe the rules for using the abacus.
-The abacus can be used either by moving the balls from top to bottom in one move (rule 1), or by moving them one after the other (rule 2).
-Formally, the problem to sove can be defined as follow using a contract-)based noitation.
+In fact, we have an idea of a simple system for calculating the addition function, and this method is the one that the school teacher taught, when the author was 6 years old and discovering numbers and calculations.
+Figure 1.7 shows contexts and machines used to describe the rules for using the abacus.
+The abacus can be used either by moving balls from top to bottom in one move (rule 1), or by moving them one after the other (rule 2).
+The abacus uses potential energy, as the balls will descend very simply once they have been released.
+Initialization is done quite simply by inverting the top and bottom.
+Formally, the problem to solve can be defined as follow using a contract-based notation.

-Figure 6.
-Fusion des deux événements e1 et e2
+Figure 1.6.
+Fusion of two events e1 and e2